DOS stands for Disk Operating System and it is a command line

 ROM-DOS includes Borland SDK and is "much more than an

-inexpensive replacement for MS-DOS, designed for embedded and mobile computing
+designed for embedded and mobile computing environments"

-environments" with access to FAT 32.
+with access to FAT32.

 Apple DOS was Apple's OS for Apple II (1977).
-It was replaced
+It was

-(SOS) (1980).
+System (SOS) (1980).

 Atari DOS